QuantVI/mac_cro_screen_macro/README.md

 **Absolutely not**

-the Mac screen macro does something very simple
+The Mac screen macro does something very simple
 - get the current position of the mouse
 - begin left-clicking
 - stop left-clicking if the mouse moves from its initial position